7 Best Yamaha Acoustic Guitars (2023) At Every Price

 Layered, or laminate woods, are the cheapest of the construction materials used by Yamaha.
 They are made by compressing together many thin layers of spruce or other woods, resulting in a top that has similar tonal properties, but without the nuances and delicate under and overtones found in solid woods.

 Not all solid woods are created equal, in fact not even all spruce species are created equal.
-In Some of Yamaha’s entry level models, the FG800, or the FG830, for example, you’ll see them listed as having a solid spruce top.
-This is a great tone wood with bright, springy tones, but it doesn’t have the most aesthetically pleasing grain.
+In some of Yamaha’s entry-level models, the FG800 or FG830 for example, you’ll see them listed as having a solid spruce top.
+This is a great tone wood with bright, springy tones, but it doesn’t have the most aesthetically-pleasing grain.

-Engelmann Spruce is a premium wood that is usually reserved for high end guitars.
-It’s lighter than Sitka spruce, and less stiff.
+Engelmann Spruce is a premium wood that is usually reserved for high-end guitars.
+It’s lighter than Sitka spruce and less stiff.
 The improved flexibility does result in reduced projection, but it increases the top’s ability to vibrate, which creates a richer sound and fuller overtones.
-It’s less widely available than cheaper spruces, which means Yamaha reserve it for premium models like the LL-TA Transacoustic.
+It’s less widely available than cheaper spruces, which means Yamaha reserves it for premium models like the LL-TA Transacoustic.

 Back and Sides